supahero1/hshg/usage.md

 }
 ```

+Don't ever call this function *every single tick*.
+Instead, have a tick counting variable, say, `int tick = 0`, and call `hshg_optimize()` every 64 ticks or so, with `if(tick % 64 == 0) do_it()`.
+This is one of the places you will need to experiment with for a few minutes, because while 64 is a good "starting" value, your environment might require a different one.
+Check what works best for you via benchmarking.
+Generally, the faster the entities in your simulation move, the lower the number above will need to be to be effective.

-`hshg_collide(&hshg)` goes through all cells on all grids and detects loose collision between square AABBs of the entities.
+`hshg_collide(&hshg)` goes through all entities and detects loose collision between square AABBs of the entities.
 It is your responsibility to detect the collision with more detail in the `hshg.collide` callback, if necessary.
 A sample callback for simple circle collision might look like so:

 ```c
 void collide(const struct hshg* hshg, const struct hshg_entity* a, const struct hshg_entity* b) {